MicrosoftDocs/OfficeDocs-SharePoint/migration/SP-Team-Sites-migration-guide.md

 ### Moving to Microsoft hubs

+Classic SharePoint architecture is typically built using a hierarchical system of site collections and sub-sites, with inherited navigation, permissions, and site designs.
+Once built, this structure can be inflexible and difficult to maintain.

+In the modern SharePoint experience, every site is a site collection, and all can be associated to a **hub** site which is a flat structure of sites that share navigation, branding, and other elements.
+This type of structure is far more flexible and adaptive to the changing needs of your organization.

-As you plan your migration, there is another architectural change that can be applied relating to your site structure.
-In SharePoint online, **Hubs** is the best way to create relationships between sites.
-We highly recommend taking this opportunity to bring those subsites to be their own site collections in order to connect them through Hubs.
+As you plan your migration, we recommend that **Hubs** is the best way to create relationships between sites.
+We highly recommend taking this opportunity to bring those subsites to be their own site collections in order to connect them through **Hubs**.

 To learn more about Microsoft hubs:
 - [What is a SharePoint hub site?](https://support.office.com/en-us/article/what-is-a-sharepoint-hub-site-fe26ae84-14b7-45b6-a6d1-948b3966427f?ui=en-US&rs=en-US&ad=US)